 Despite these changes most people would agree the watch is not really that stylish.
 It’s not exactly as if it has been hit with an ugly stick but this is clearly a sports watch designed as a rugged all-rounder.
 And this shows.
 Plus, despite Garmin’s efforts, the wearable is still bulky and heavy.

-The same goes for the button configuration.
+We also see Garmin retaining the same five button configuration.
 The decision to opt for physical buttons for navigation is practical because athletes would find a touchscreen difficult to use in mid-exercise or wet-weather.
 The current setup works well so why change something that works.
+Perhaps Garmin might provide the best of both worlds – introduce touch capability whilst keeping the current functionality of the buttons.
+Epix 2 would certainly be a good candidate for that and perhaps even the Fenix 7.

 Essential reading: Top fitness trackers and health gadgets